thisaltennakoon/PlatformForCrowdsourcedDataAnnotation/README.md

 <b>Annotator</b> -
 1. Add personal details
 2. Annotate or generate data.
-3. Add comments.
-4. Report problems.
-5. Check his/her annotation history.
+3. Check his/her annotation history.

 <b>Special Features of the system</b>:
 1. Web-based system (can be extended as a mobile app as well)